matuteiglesias/journal/content/Dev/2023-05-01_Developed_Python_scripts_for_Spanish_date_localiza.md

 **⭐ Priority**: MEDIUM

-**Session Goal:**
+### Session Goal
-The session aimed to develop [[Python]] scripts for generating and formatting date ranges with localization in Spanish, focusing on handling weekdays and month names.
+The primary objective of this session was to develop [[Python]] scripts capable of generating and formatting date ranges and weekdays in Spanish, utilizing [[Python]]'s datetime and locale modules.

-**Key Activities:**
+### Key Activities
-- Created [[Python]] functions to generate formatted text for time periods, considering different month scenarios.
+- Created [[Python]] functions to generate formatted text for specified time periods, handling cases where the start and end dates fall within the same or different months.
-- Implemented a function to generate datetimes for specific weekdays (Mondays, Wednesdays, Thursdays, and Saturdays).
+- Developed a function to generate a list of datetimes for specific weekdays (Mondays, Wednesdays, Thursdays, and Saturdays) between two given dates.
-- Developed code to use Spanish month and weekday names in the `strftime` function, setting the locale accordingly.
+- Implemented localization in [[Python]] to format date ranges using Spanish month and weekday names by setting the locale and using `strftime`.
-- Addressed a `ValueError` in the `generate_datetimes()` function, ensuring correct date formatting and resolving issues with invalid end dates.
+- Resolved a `ValueError` related to invalid end dates in the `generate_datetimes()` function, ensuring correct date formatting.

-- Finalized a [[Python]] script to generate time periods with weekdays in Spanish, including abbreviations and handling date ranges across months.
+### Achievements

-**Achievements:**
+- Successfully created [[Python]] scripts that generate time periods and weekdays in Spanish, handling different date ranges and localization requirements.
-- Successfully created and tested [[Python]] scripts for date localization in Spanish, enhancing the ability to format dates and times in a culturally relevant manner.
+- Corrected code to handle date range generation with locale settings for Spanish, ensuring accurate formatting and output.

-**Pending Tasks:**
+### Pending Tasks
-- Further testing and validation of the scripts in different environments to ensure robustness and accuracy.
+- Further testing and validation of the scripts to ensure robustness across different date inputs and locales.